Migrating to a new Network

 Multiple network support

 Your Managed Nebula account supports the creation of multiple networks.
-Hosts cannot communiate between different networks, but they can use the same roles and tags.
+Hosts cannot communicate between different networks, but they can use the same roles and tags.
 This makes it possible to create a new network, add new hosts to it using the same configuration as your original network, and then disable the old network.

 Creating a new network